Let’s be very, very clear:

-Instead, mass texting uses a software service to collect contact numbers gained consensually from church members, and using that software to send individual text messages to each of those people without having to manually send a new text to each person.
+Instead, mass texting uses a software service to collect contact numbers gained consensually from church members, and using that software to send individual texts to each of those people without having to manually send a new text to each person.

 In other words, mass texting is the use of text message software to send a single text message with a single click to a list of contacts without creating a text message “group.”

 Most mass texting services will assign your church an individualized phone number from which to perform all your texting message communications.

 Your members can safely save this number as “[CHURCH NAME] Communications.”

 People are generally more protective of their phone numbers than their emails, because it is harder to block phone numbers and because text messaging is a more intimate form of communication.

-So, in order to collect phone numbers from your church members, simply give them a reason to enter their number.
+So, in order to collect numbers from members of your church, simply give them a reason to enter their number.

 This will split your church into two groups of people:

-Those who want to give their church their mobile phone number, and those who are suspicious of giving their church their mobile phone number.
+Those who want to give their church their mobile number, and those who are suspicious of giving their church their mobile number.

-For those who want to give you their phone number, simply give your members multiple avenues and opportunities to opt-in to your church’s text message communications service.
+For those who want to give you their phone number, make sure to give your members multiple avenues and opportunities to opt-in to your church texting.

 This could take the form of: